 unveiled

-A selection of works from the Banca Cambiano 1884 Art Collection
+A selection of works from the Banca Cambiano 1884 and Ente Cambiano Art Collection, now enriched with two new exhibition halls: the Pottery Hall and the Leto Fratini Hall

 As the art historian Antonio Paolucci recalls, Banca Cambiano 1884 understood something fundamental about this part of Italy, the Valdelsa.
 Here, economy and culture, protection of the territory and development, profit growth and contextual growing of education and knowledge, all work together to constitute a complex reality that is multifaceted, yet indivisible.

-Today, there are more than a thousand pieces in the art collection of Banca Cambiano 1884 and Ente Cambiano.
+There are more than a thousand pieces in the collection.
 Amongst these, there are masterpieces of ancient, modern and contemporary art.
 The collection grows especially in the second half of the 1990s, with the acquisition of a remarkable series of canvases by painter Beppe Serafini.

-This cultural investment, meant to be enriched over time, reflects the bank’s values and goals.
 A wide and diverse collection with a special attention to works by artists from Tuscany and, more specifically, from the Valdelsa.
 This highlights the centrality of the union between the bank and the Vadelsa, which began with the inhabitants of these lands.
-Sharecroppers first, then merchants and artisans, they eventually became entrepreneurs, transforming their culture and knowledge into ability to exploit the resources and opportunities of the territory in which they lived.

 The collection includes artworks by prestigious masters, from the 13th century until today, like Giovanni di Ser Giovanni (known as lo Scheggia), Cenni di Francesco di Ser Cenni, Taddeo di Bartolo, Gino Terreni, Sineo Gemignani, Tancredi Parmiggiani, Giuliano Ghelli, Giampiero Talani, Antonio Possenti, Marco Biorgianni, and many others, only seemingly less renowned.